kvongruenigen/hcnv.github.io/pages/_people/Krzysztof-Poterlowicz.md

 * Elixir-Uk Training Co-ordinator
 * Senior Lecturer in Bioinformatics and Biostatistics
-* University of Bradfordy - UK
+* University of Bradford - UK
 * ELIXIR-UK

 <!--more-->